wks/homepage-source/blog/_posts/2024-02-22-ospp-good-bad-ugly.md

 ![Poster template]({% link /assets/img/ospp2023-poster.jpg %})

-For those who don't know, those who use WeChat or other Chinese social media such as Weibo for promotion usually make such one-picture posters and send them in group-chat channels.
+For those who don't know, those who use WeChat or other Chinese social media such as Weibo for promotion usually make such one-picture posters and publish them as tweets, or send them to group-chat channels.
 The advantage is obvious.
-It is just so simple, and it bypasses any text-formatting functionalities WeChat or other apps provided to their users, which are often hard to use (if exist at all).
-The QR codes are usually URLs to social media accounts.
+It is just so simple, and it bypasses any text-formatting functionalities WeChat or other instant message / social media apps provides to their users, which are often hard to use (if exist at all).

 The problem is, the organiser provided the template pack using a link to [Baidu Wangpan], a Chinese cloud storage service that requires a proprietary client to